kaust-rccl/ibex-miniconda-install/README.md

 by running conda init?
 ```

-...we recommend that you type `yes` (rather than the default `no`) to avoid having to manually initialize
+...we recommend that you type `yes` to avoid having to manually initialize Conda for Bash later.

-Conda for Bash later.
-If you accidentally accept the default, no worries.
-When the script finishes you need
+If you accidentally type `no`, don't worries.
+When the script finishes you simply need to type the
-to type the following commands.
+following commands.

 ```bash
 conda init bash